cvitter/mattermost-direct-poll-slash/SPECIFICATION.md

    [Answer], [Answer], ...

    If that is correct and you wish to publish the poll use the following slash command to publish it:
    /direct-poll publish|poll_id

-   If you wish to cancel the poll and start over use the following slash command (note the poll will be deleted from the database:
+   If you wish to cancel the poll and start over use the following slash command (note that the poll will be deleted from the database:
    /direct-poll cancel|poll_id
    ```